All Episodes

 I'm telling you, if they really thought he had checked out, there'd be a whole different reaction from within the inner circle.

-All I'm saying is just don't automatically accept this idea that the first president in your life or our lives of modern era has just given up and checked out and lost interest.
+All I'm saying is just don't automatically accept this idea that the first president in your life or our lives of the modern era has just given up and checked out and lost interest.

 Because I'm telling you, there is a political advantage.

-There's a there's a you can you could construct a brilliant and successful strategy by appearing to be checked out while all the stuff you believe in continues to happen, except you aren't attached to it.
+You could construct a brilliant and successful strategy by appearing to be checked out while all the stuff you believe in continues to happen.

 Okay, to the phones we go.

-Time to start with Justin, St. Augustine, Florida.
+Time to start with Justin St. Augustine, Florida.

 Thank you, sir, for calling.